-The Bank is subject to complex regulation that could increase regulatory and capital requirements.
+The Bank is subject to complex regulation that could increase regulatory (among which capital and liquidity) requirements.

-The Bank conducts its business in accordance with applicable regulations and is subject to related regulatory risks, including the effects of amendments to laws, regulations and policies applicable in

-Portugal and in other countries where the Bank operates.
-Portuguese and international regulatory entities, including the European Central Bank ("ECB"), Banco de Portugal and the European Banking Authority ("EBA"), have implemented significant changes to the Bank's regulatory framework, particularly in relation to capital and liquidity adequacy and the scope of the Bank's operations.
+The Bank conducts its business in accordance with applicable regulations and is subject to related regulatory risks, including the effects of amendments to laws, regulations and policies applicable in Portugal and in other countries where the Bank operates.
+Portuguese and international regulatory entities, including the European Commission, the European Banking Authority ("EBA"), the European Securities Market Authority ("ESMA"), the Single Resolution Board ("SRB"), the European Central Bank ("ECB") and Banco de Portugal have implemented significant changes to the Bank's regulatory framework, particularly in relation to capital and liquidity adequacy and the scope of the Bank's operations.
 These changes are continuously being updated and revised, adjusting to past experience or to new business trends and other changes may be implemented in the future.
-Consequently, the Bank could face more intense regulation that could adversely and significantly impact the results of its operations.
+Consequently, the Bank could face diverse, additional and/or more intense regulation that could adversely and significantly impact the results of its operations.

-Most recently, in May 2019, the Council adopted a comprehensive legislative package (the "banking package") implementing material elements of the Basel III framework ("Basel III") at the European level by way of amendments to Regulation No. 575/2013/EU of the European Parliament and of the Council, of 26 June 2013, as amended (the "Capital Requirements Regulation" or "CRR") and Directive 2013/36/EU of the European Parliament and of the Council, of 26 June 2013, as amended (the "Capital Requirements Directive" or "CRD IV"), and on the framework for the recovery and resolution of banks in difficulty, notably Directive 2014/59/EU of the European Parliament and of the Council, of 15 May 2014, as amended (the "Bank Recovery and Resolution Directive" or "BRRD") and Regulation No. 806/2014/EU of the European Parliament and of the Council, of 15 July 2014 (the "SRM Regulation").
-Some of these changes have already been enacted while others will enter into force in the coming years together with changes stemming from the adoption of the Basel III reforms, some of which are still being assessed by the European Commission.
+In May 2019, the Council adopted a comprehensive legislative package (the "banking package") implementing material elements of the Basel III framework ("Basel III") at the European level by way of amendments to Regulation No. 575/2013/EU of the European Parliament and of the Council, of 26 June 2013, as amended or superseded from time to time (the "Capital Requirements Regulation" or "CRR") and Directive 2013/36/EU of the European Parliament and of the Council, of 26 June 2013, as amended or superseded from time to time (the "Capital Requirements Directive" or "CRD IV"), and on the framework for the recovery and resolution of banks in difficulty, notably Directive 2014/59/EU of the European Parliament and of the Council, of 15 May 2014, as amended or superseded from time to time (the "Bank Recovery and Resolution Directive" or "BRRD") and Regulation No. 806/2014/EU of the European Parliament and of the Council, of 15 July 2014 (the "SRM Regulation").
+Some of these changes have already been enacted (and some have been brought forward as a response to the pandemic), while others will enter into force in the coming years together with changes stemming from the adoption of the Basel III reforms, some of which are still being assessed by the European Commission.